microsoft/aroworkshop/_entries/04-04 cloud_native_ide.md

 ### Verify the update

-After pushing the commit to the remote repository, the CICD pipeline will be triggered automatically.
+After pushing the commit to the remote repository, the CI/CD pipeline will be triggered automatically.
 You will see a new pipeline execution has been launched for the new commit.
 After the execution finished successfully, you will be able to see your changes on the web page of the application.

-From this example you can see, it's easy to build up a CICD pipeline with Open Source tool chains and Azure Red Hat OpenShift.
-With container & cloud based CICD, application development and delivery are significantly accelerated.
+From this example you can see, it's easy to build up a CI/CD pipeline with Open Source tool chains and Azure Red Hat OpenShift.
+With container & cloud based CI/CD, application development and delivery are significantly accelerated.